meih/nd9990-capstone/README.md

 This application will allow creating/removing/updating/fetching Food Review items.

 Once logged in, each user can:
-* View all food review items including the ones other people have created
+* View all food reviews including the ones other people have created
+* Mark/View favorite food reviews
 * Post a new food review
-* Edit/Delete Food Review items that he/she has created
+* Edit/Delete Food Reviews that he/she has created

+## Technology stack
+* Frontend: Nuxt.js with Vuetify
+* Backend: AWS Lambda with API Gateway
+* Datastore: AWS DynamoDB
+* Storage (for images): AWS S3
+* Authentication: Auth0
+* Backend deployment: Serverless framework
+* Frontend hosting: Netlify

 ## Demo site